ritika-b/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 }
 ```

-## State Variables
+## Variables

-Again, like Javascript, contracts can have state variables and local variables. *State variables* are variables with values that are permanently stored in contract storage.
-The values of *local variables*, however, are present only until the function is executing.
-There are also different *types* of variables you can use within Solidity, such as `string`, `uint256`, etc. Check out the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.7/) to learn more about the different kinds of variables and types.
+Again, like Javascript, contracts can have state variables and local variables. **State variables** are variables with values that are permanently stored in contract storage.
+The values of **local variables**, however, are present only until the function is executing.
+There are also different types of variables you can use within Solidity, such as `string`, `uint256`, etc. Check out the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.7/) to learn more about the different kinds of variables and types.

 _Modifiers_ are used to change the level of access to these variables.
 Here are some examples of state variables with different modifiers: